For the last couple of years I have steadily become…

 - “Anything with too much sugar or fat will cause major damage.”
 I wouldn’t put it like that myself but it can cause Dumping Syndrome which I have written about on my blog here.

-Unfortunately through the public system formal counselling isn’t part of the process yet.
-I really think it would be beneficial as so much of the hard work and challenging stuff is centered around mental battles not physical ones necessarily.
+Unfortunately, if you go through the public system formal counselling isn’t part of the process yet.
+I really think it would be beneficial as so much of the hard work and challenging stuff is centred around mental battles not physical ones necessarily.

-I had so much fum shooting for both Woman’s Day and Kiwi Living and gosh I could get used to getting my hair and makeup done every morning for me!
+I had so much fun shooting for both Woman’s Day and Kiwi Living and gosh I could get used to getting my hair and makeup done every morning!
+These were both really great opportunities to present weight loss surgery in a positive light in the media.
+Too often weight loss surgery is talked about in a negative light by people who haven’t even experienced it themselves.

-Let me know if you have read the article and what you thought in the comments below I’d love to chat.
+Let me know if you have read the article or watched the episode of Kiwi Living and what you thought in the comments below I’d love to chat.

 Previous Post: Happiness After Gastric Bypass Surgery